 How a Bill becomes an Act

-This is when the promoter presents the Bill to the Scottish Parliament.
-The promoter must pay a fee to introduce the Bill.
-With the Bill, the promoter also provides:
+This is when the Scottish Government presents the Bill to the Scottish Parliament.
+With the Bill the Scottish Government also provides:

-- Explanatory Notes (to explain the legal effect of the Bill)
+- Explanatory Notes (explain the legal effect of the Bill)

-- a Promoter’s Memorandum (to explain why the Bill is being proposed)
+- a Policy Memorandum (explains why the Bill is being proposed)

-- a Promoter’s Statement (to give details of things the promoter must do before the Bill is introduced, including consulting on the Bill and letting people know that it is going to be introduced)
+- a Scottish Minister's Statement (gives details of things the Scottish Government must do before the Bill is introduced, including consulting on the Bill and letting people know that it is going to be introduced)

 - a statement on legislative competence (to say that the changes to the law included in the Bill are changes that the Parliament has the power to make)

-As soon as the Bill is introduced, there is a period of 60 days when other people or organisations can object to the Bill if they think it will affect them unfairly.
+There is a period of 60 days when people or organisations can object to the Bill if they think it will affect them unfairly.
 These people or organisations are known as “objectors”.
 To be an objector, it is not enough just to disagree with the Bill, or think it will affect some people unfairly.
-You have to show that it will have an unfair effect on you in particular.
+You must show that it will have an unfair effect on you in particular.

-Once a Private Bill is introduced, it follows a 3-stage process.
-These stages are quite different from the stages of a Government Bill, but in other ways are like the stages of a Private Bill.
+Once a Hybrid Bill is introduced, it follows a 3-stage process.
+In most ways, these stages are the same as the stages of a Government Bill, but in other ways are like the stages of a Private Bill.

-A small committee is set up to consider the Private Bill.
-MSPs are not chosen to be members of the committee if they have any connection to the promoter, or if they are MSPs for any area that is directly affected by the Bill.
-The committee is responsible for examining the Bill.
-It hears from experts, organisations, and members of the public about what the Bill would do.
+A small committee is set up to consider the Hybrid Bill.
+This is the lead committee, but other committees can also consider the Bill if the Bill relates to their remits.
+They report to the lead committee.
+The lead committee is responsible for examining a bill.
+It hears from experts, organisations, and members of the public about what the bill would do.
 It also hears from objectors, if there are any.
-It then writes a report about what it has heard and giving its own view of the Bill.
-This Preliminary Stage report usually makes a recommendation about whether the Parliament should support the Bill.
+It then writes a report about what it has heard and gives its own view of the Bill.
+This Stage 1 report usually makes a recommendation about whether the Parliament should support the Bill.

-The Parliament then debates the Bill and decides whether it should go on to Consideration Stage, or be rejected.
+The Parliament then debates the Bill and decides whether it should proceed to Stage 2, or be rejected.

-Members of the Committee can then propose changes to a Bill – these are called ”amendments”.
-Some amendments may be suggested by the promoter.
-The amendments are debated and decided on by the Private Bill Committee.
+MSPs can then propose changes to a Bill – these are called ”amendments”.
+The amendments are debated and decided on by the Hybrid Bill Committee.
 Only the committee members can vote on amendments at this stage.

-If any amendments are agreed to at Consideration Stage, a new (amended) version of the Bill is published.
-This is the version considered at Final Stage.
+If any amendments are agreed to at Stage 2, a new (amended) version of the Bill is published.
+This is the version considered at Stage 3.

 MSPs can propose further amendments to the Bill.
 These are debated and decided on in the Debating Chamber, and at this stage all MSPs can vote on them.
-MSPs then debate and vote on whether to pass the Bill.
+There is then a debate and vote on whether to pass the Bill.
 If the Bill is not passed, it falls and can’t become law.

 Turning the Bill into an Act